 1. Purpose

 We seek to create a safe and supportive environment by treating our customers unique situations with respect, empathy and sensitivity.
-In line with our Safety First mindset, customer and employee safety and wellbeing will always be our focus.
+In line with our Safety First mindset, customer safety and wellbeing will always be our focus.

 2. Scope of Policy